Request Early Access Getting Started Guide

 Slack

-Ask Claude: “Connect my Slack”
+“Connect my Slack”

 GitHub

-Ask Claude: “Connect my GitHub”
+“Connect my GitHub”

 Check your connections

-Ask Claude: “What services do I have connected?” or “List my connections.”
+“What services do I have connected?”

-4. Building your first agent
+5. Build your first agent

 Just describe what you want.
 Claude is your design partner – it’ll ask clarifying questions, suggest the right tools, and help you get the details right.